- 3.1–4.3 in

 - The Golden-crowned Kinglet usually raises two large broods of young, despite the short nesting season of the northern boreal forest.
 The female feeds her first brood only up until the day after they leave the nest.
 She then starts laying the second set of eggs while the male takes care of the first brood.
 The male manages to feed eight or nine nestlings himself, and he occasionally feeds the incubating female too.

 - Each of the Golden-crowned Kinglet's nostrils is covered by a single, tiny feather.

-- The oldest Golden-crowned Kinglet on record was at least 6 years, 4 months old when it was captured and released by a Minnesota bird bander in 1976.
+- The oldest Golden-crowned Kinglet on record was a male, and at least 6 years, 4 months old when it was recaptured and rereleased by a Minnesota bird bander in 1976.

 Golden-crowned Kinglets breed mainly in boreal or montane coniferous forests up to about 11,000 feet elevation.
 They also nest in deciduous and mixed forests, wooded bogs, conifer plantations, hemlock groves, cottonwood-willow forests, and groves in parks and cemeteries.
 During migration, Golden-crowned Kinglets stop in a broad range of habitats at medium to high elevations, including coniferous and deciduous forests, old fields, parks, and backyards.
 They winter in a variety of coniferous and deciduous habitats, bottomland hardwoods, swamps, riverside habitats, cities, and suburbs.